bigdatagenomics/mango/docs/cloud/emr.rst

 Before you Start
 ----------------

-You will first need to set up an EC2 compare and configure the AWS Command Line Interface (AWS CLI) using your pair.
-This will allow you to create clusters and ssh into your machines from the command line.
+You will first need to set up an EC2 key pair and configure the AWS Command Line Interface (AWS CLI) using your key.
+This will allow you to create clusters and ssh into your machine from the command line.

+First, follow the following configuration steps:

 1. `Set up an EC2 key pair <https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html#having-ec2-create-your-key-pair>`__.
    This keypair allows you to securely access instances on AWS using a private key.